samimifar/marzban-template/README.md

 # marzban-template

-A modern, lightweight, and powerful template for [Marzban](https://github.com/Gozargah/Marzban) written in HTML and CSS.
+A modern, lightweight, and powerful subscription page template for [Marzban](https://github.com/Gozargah/Marzban) written in HTML and CSS.

 ## Table of Contents